 With this in mind, we’re expanding our commitment to provide resources and convenings—in partnership with The Lemelson Foundation—to help educators integrate the principles of environmental and social sustainability into science and engineering curriculum.
 Below are resources and information around our collaborative work in this area.

-Over the past two years, The Lemelson Foundation and VentureWell have engaged and mobilized hundreds of stakeholders around the world on an initiative called Engineering for One Planet, (EOP), which is working to equip all future engineers across all disciplines with the fundamental skills and principles of environmental sustainability.
+Over the past few years, The Lemelson Foundation and VentureWell have engaged and mobilized hundreds of stakeholders around the world on an initiative called Engineering for One Planet (EOP), which is working to equip all future engineers across all disciplines with the fundamental skills and principles of sustainability.
 Below are resources and information around our current and past collaborative work with the EOP initiative.

 With extensive input from nearly 100 stakeholders in academia, industry, policy, and non-profit organizations, the EOP Framework comprises a set of fundamental learning outcomes that stakeholders believe all graduating engineers—regardless of subdiscipline—should be exposed to and acquire in order to: